The number is committed. What's underneath it is the question.

 Value must be deliverable before it is monetized.

-Two populations, separated by structural condition.
-Layer 1 buyers are reachable with existing capability today — immediate revenue, standard pricing, the population the business is currently serving correctly.
-Layer 2 buyers require a purpose-built pathway — investment precedes revenue, break-even logic governs the path.
-The architecture move is separating the two so the business case doesn't conflate near-term revenue with long-cycle build, and so each population gets monetized against the value it can actually realize.
+Expansion overestimates when near-term revenue and long-cycle build get counted as one number.
+Two buyer populations, separated by structural condition: one reachable with existing capability today — revenue now (Activate); one requiring a purpose-built pathway, where investment precedes revenue and break-even logic governs the path (Build & Expand).
+Separating the two keeps the business case honest, and each population gets monetized against the value it can actually realize.

 Expansion compounds instead of overestimating near-term return.

 The architecture produces artifacts at multiple altitudes — each one answering a different question at a different altitude.
-The Customer Business Case is the central one.
-It's the artifact produced by the work that ties Value Realization and Value Monetization to the buyer's commitment and the buyer's measurement of delivery.
-That's the point on the chain where the architecture operates on both sides of the arrow rather than just the seller's side.
+The Customer Business Case is the central one: the artifact that ties Value Realization and Value Monetization to the buyer's commitment and the buyer's measurement of delivery.

 CBC How the Customer Business Case Gets Built